Aziz-Zeghal/Crypto-Arbitrage-Toolbox/docs/architecture.md

 - **Strategies**: The entry and exit strategies for a pair of products.
 - **Executors**: Initial setup before websocket subscription, and exit strategy.

 The client can be long-term (wait for an expiry) or short term (scalping).
-Either way it ceises to exist after one cycle of arbitrage is completed.
+Either way it resets after one cycle of arbitrage is completed.